hftbattle/documentation/en/interface/analysis/viewer.md

 ## Control {#control}

-Viewer implements a market trading simulation in such a way that events in the order book happen continuously.
+Viewer implements a trading simulation in such a way that events in the order book are executed continuously.
-To move to the next event, push "right arrow" button («→»), for the previous event push the "left arrow" button  («←»), correspondingly.
+To move to the next event, push "right arrow" button («→»), for the previous event push the "left arrow" button  («←»).

-Current location is marked by a vertical line on the chart.
+Current moment is marked by a vertical line on the chart.

 To jump into a specific moment on the chart, double click on a point you would like to move on.